twischer/vim-config/README.md

 (               Sentence backwards
 }               Paragraph forward
 {               Paragraph backwards
+|		1  cursor to column N

+==		2  filter N lines through "indent" TODO may be auto indention

+A		2  append text after the end of the line N times
-o               Insert a new line below the current line and go to INSERT mode O               Insert a new line above the current line and go to INSERT mode x               Delete character under the cursor
+O		2  begin a new line above the cursor and insert text, repeat N times o		2  begin a new line underneath the cursor and insert text, repeat N times J		2  Join N lines; default is 2 gJ		2  join lines without inserting space x               Delete character under the cursor
 X               Delete character left of the cursor dd              Delete current line